 For more details on reusable networks, click here.

 SETUP PROCESS (MUGS & JARS)

 If using jars, first decide the size/volume of jar (e380g peanut butter jars are perfect for 12oz coffee or smaller, & pasta sauce or pickle jars are great for cold drinks)

 Raid your cupboards at home and ask your staff to do the same.

 Post on social media asking your followers if they would like to donate mugs or jars (this not only helps build the collection but also involves your community, giving them the opportunity to participate in the initiative).

 If using jars, de-labelling them.
 This is the least fun part of this process, not gonna lie.
 We encourage you to ask that donations come label free, saving you a lot of time.
-But if you need to de-label click here for some handy tips.

 If using mugs, organise an op-shop visit.
 You can also post about your op-shop excursion on social media to promote the initiative and bring people along on the journey.
 You don't need to spend a fortune, a small budget will suffice.
 It'll be a lot less than you spend on single-use.

 We recommend displaying on the public side of the counter, so people can choose their own mug/jar and it doesn't clog up your workspace.

 Pick a spot where they can be seen and used easily, there's no point hiding them in the corner.
 On a display shelf or in a basket works well (see pics above for inspiration).